gloveboxes/Going-Serverless-with-Kotlin-Azure-Functions-SignalR/README.md

 ## Developing Kotlin Azure Functions

-The [Creating Kotlin based Azure Function with IntelliJ ](https://dev.to/azure/creating-kotlin-based-azure-function-with-intellij-486b) guide has all the information on set up requirements, JDKs, IntelliJ, Azue CLI etc and has a step by step guide to creating your first Kotlin Azure Functions with IntelliJ.
+The [Creating Kotlin based Azure Function with IntelliJ ](https://dev.to/azure/creating-kotlin-based-azure-function-with-intellij-486b) guide has all the information on insrallation requirements, JDKs, IntelliJ, Azure CLI etc and has a step by step guide to creating your first Kotlin Azure Functions with IntelliJ.

 ## Resources for Java and Kotlin Azure Functions